sudheermuthyala/AWS/aws-glue/README.md

 **Data Store**
 - A data store is a repository for persistentle storing your data the examples is AWS-S3 , and RDS **Data Source**
-- A data source is target data store that is used as an input
+- A data source is target data store that is used as an input  to process or transform **Data Ta**

 ![](2022-08-17-11-46-19.png)